 “We have a massive Solar Parasol structure that covers two acres of RV sites at our Tucson/Lazydays KOA Resort in Arizona,” KOA president and CEO Toby O’Rourke said.
 “That structure supplies more than enough power for the campground while providing partial cooling shade for the RVs parked beneath it.”

 With so many advantages to the campground and campers (and not to mention the environment), we may see even more RV parks jump on the solar power train.

 Find more campgrounds and RV parks

 Want to know more about a campground before your arrival?
-Check out Campground Reviews for a breakdown of park amenities, photos, and camper reviews.
+Check out RV LIFE Campgrounds for a breakdown of park amenities, photos, and camper reviews.